-Committee: Senate Rules and Operations of the Senate Date: April 25, 2017 Introduced by: Sens.
-Tillman, Cook Prepared by: Cindy Avrette

-Analysis of: First Edition Staff Attorney
+Committee: Senate Finance.
+If favorable, re-refer to Rules Date: April 21, 2017 and Operations of the Senate Introduced by: Sens.
+Tillman, Cook Prepared by: Cindy Avrette Analysis of: First Edition Staff Attorney

 OVERVIEW: Senate Bill 552 would simplify the collection and remittance of use tax due and payable on the repair and maintenance of a boat or aircraft.
 The bill does not change the amount of use tax due on the repair and maintenance of a boat or aircraft.